 - Net assets without donor restrictions.
 Net assets without donor restrictions are resources available to support operations.
 The only limits on the use of net assets without donor restrictions are the broad limits resulting for the nature of the organization, the environment in which it operates, the purposes specified in its corporate documents and its application for tax-exempt status, and any limits resulting from contractual agreements with creditors and others that are entered into in the course of its operations. - Net assets with donor restrictions.
 Net assets with donor restrictions are resources that are restricted by a donor for use for a particular purpose or in a particular future period.
 Ride On LA's unspent contributions are classified in this class if the donor limited their use.
 When a donor's restriction is satisfied, either by using the resources in the manner specified by the donor or by the passage of time, the expiration of the restriction is reported in the financial statements by reclassifying the net assets from net assets with donor restrictions to net assets without donor restrictions.
-Net assets directly) are reported as net assets with donor restrictions until the specified asset is placed in service by Ride On LA, unless the donor provides more specific directions about the period of its use.
+Net assets restricted for acquisition of buildings or equipment (or less commonly, the contribution of those assets directly) are reported as net assets with donor restrictions until the specified asset is placed in service by Ride On LA, unless the donor provides more specific directions about the period of its use.